 This status means you have enough materials and subassemblies available in inventory for this order.

-Recommended action: No action required, proceed with production.
+Recommended action: No action is required, proceed with production.

 -- "Processed" --

-This status is only used on the Sell screen.
+This status is used on the Sell screen.
 When the Sales items availability is In stock, the Ingredients are shown as Processed.
+This status is also used when MO or OPO is done.

 -- "Not applicable" --

-This Ingredients availability status only appears on a SO, not a MO.
+This Ingredients availability status only appears on a SO and OPO, not a MO.

-You added more than one Location to your account and selected a Ship from location with no Make possibilities (i.e. it's a sales location, not a production site).
+You added more than one Location to your account, selected a Ship from location with no Make possibilities (i.e. it's a sales location, not a production site) and no OPO is providing products for that location.
 You can change the location functions from Settings → Locations.

 You disabled the I make this product option for the product on the product card.
 In this case, you have chosen to purchase the product from suppliers (not make it) and the Ingredients availability status is not relevant.